spikedoanz/spikedoanz.github.io/content/Personal.md

 Python: I'm a huge python simp.
 This is because the language is not only [good](https://www.fluentpython.com/), but also [fast](https://github.com/tinygrad/tinygrad).

-Assembly: I sometimes code in assembly for [fun](https://www.zachtronics.com/)
+Assembly: I hate abstractions for the most part so I sometimes code in assembly for [fun](https://www.zachtronics.com/).

 **Human**